NoronhaT/NoronhaT/README.md

 ### Hi there 👋
-Meu perfil no linkedin é: https://www.linkedin.com/in/tsnoronha/
+Meu perfil profissional no linkedin é: https://www.linkedin.com/in/tsnoronha/ My professional profile on linkedin is: https://www.linkedin.com/in/tsnoronha/

 <!--
 **NoronhaT/NoronhaT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.